satellite-image-deep-learning/techniques/README.md

 * [YOLTv4](https://github.com/avanetten/yoltv4) -> YOLTv4 is designed to detect objects in aerial or satellite imagery in arbitrarily large images that far exceed the ~600×600 pixel size typically ingested by deep learning object detection frameworks.
 Read [Announcing YOLTv4: Improved Satellite Imagery Object Detection](https://towardsdatascience.com/announcing-yoltv4-improved-satellite-imagery-object-detection-f5091e913fad)
 * [Tensorflow Benchmarks for Object Detection in Aerial Images](https://github.com/yangxue0827/RotationDetection) -> tensorflow-based codebase created to build benchmarks for object detection in aerial images
 * [Pytorch Benchmarks for Object Detection in Aerial Images](https://github.com/dingjiansw101/AerialDetection) -> pytorch-based codebase created to build benchmarks for object detection in aerial images
+* [DeepSolar: A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States](https://www.cell.com/joule/fulltext/S2542-4351(18)30570-1) -> with [website](http://web.stanford.edu/group/deepsolar/home) and [dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map

 #### Object detection - buildings
 * [Machine Learning For Rooftop Detection and Solar Panel Installment](https://omdena.com/blog/machine-learning-rooftops/) discusses tiling large images and generating annotations from OSM data.
 Features of the roofs were calculated using a combination of contour detection and classification